 We also discussed his participation in the American craft brewing revolution.
 Notably, Christian founded the Orchard Street Brewery in Bellingham, Washington, and was the head brewer at McMenamins’ Edgefield Brewery.

 Christian has Norwegian ancestry and his desire for Scandinavia’s spirit resulted in the development of Krogstad Aquavit.

 My questions are emboldened and followed by transcriptions of Christian’s responses.

 What’s your role at the distillery?

 I am the founder.
 I started the House Spirits Distillery 16 years ago — a classic start-up using personal savings, home equity loans and eventually credit cards.
-I grew it over the years and also taken on investors.
-I went from being the full owner being to a minority owner now, as investment has come in.
+It grew over the years and I have also taken on investors.
+I went from being the full owner to being a minority owner now, as investment has come in.

 My role is now master distiller.
 Master distiller has come to be more of a marketing role than a production rule.
 I’m still involved in production, new product development, quality control and general troubleshooting.

 It’s been over a year since I operated a still, but I remember how [Christian laughs].